neilgebhard/posterly/README.md

 ## Setup

-To run this project locally, install using npm install.
+To run this project locally, install dependencies using npm install.
 You'll need to create a .env file at the root of the project and at the root of /frontend.

 `/.env`